computablelabs/compspec/TopLevelSpec.md

 (since solidity lacks floating point, it's easy for rounding errors to build up and propagate).

-### Market [v0.2]
+#### Market

-The `Market` is the central contract that governs the behavior of a data market.
-The current `Market` implementation has evolved from a `Registry` implementation, but differs in a number of critical ways:
+**(version 0.2):** The `Market` is the central contract that governs the behavior of a data market.
+The current `Market` implementation evolved from a token curated registry (TCR) `Registry` implementation, but differs in a number of critical ways:

 - The `Market` has an associated `MarketToken`.
 This `MarketToken` is created upon construction of the market.
 This token is minted and burned by various `Market` operations.
-  - The [`MarketToken`](MarketToken.md) is a mintable and burnable ERC20 token.
+  - The [`MarketToken`](#market-token) is a mintable and burnable ERC20 token.
 - The `Market` holds a [reserve](#market-reserve) to the Market.
 This reserve holds `NetworkToken` that is paid in by investors who want to take positions in market and will pay out to people who want to exit market.
   - `Market.invest(amount)` is a new method that allows an investor to enter the market.
   - `Market.divest()` allows any token holder to exit the market
 - The market holds an "algorithmic price curve" that provides an automatic conversion rate from `NetworkToken` to `MarketToken`.
 The price curve is used by `Market.invest()` to determine the current conversion rate.
-  - `Market.get_current_investment_price()` returns the current NetworkToken/MarketToken exchange rate from the price curve.
+  - `Market.get_current_investment_price()` returns the current `NetworkToken`/`MarketToken` exchange rate from the price curve.
 This depends on the number of `NetworkToken` in the reserve.
 - The `Market` supports a payment layer for queries against the underlying data market.
-Query payments must be performed via `Market` before backends will accept queries.
+Query payments must be performed via `Market` before `Backends` will accept queries.
   - `T_util` units of `MarketToken` are minted for the owner of a listing when that listing is queried.
-The backend is responsible for reporting queried listings.
+The `Backend` is responsible for reporting queried listings.

-  - `Market.update_listings_accessed(element_id)` can only be called by a backend for the market.
+  - `Market.update_listings_accessed(element_id)` can only be called by a `Backend` for the market.
 - Token holders in `Market` belong to one of two classes, data owner and investor.
   - `Market.convert_to_investor()` converts a data owner to an investor.
-  - `Market.get_total_number_investor_tokens()` returns the total number of MarketTokens held by investors.
+  - `Market.get_total_number_investor_tokens()` returns the total number of `MarketTokens` held by investors.
 This method will be used by Market.divest() and Market.get_current_investor_price()
   - `Market.set_access_cost(listing)`: Callable by the owner of a listing to set price for accessing the listing.
   - `Market.get_access_cost(listing)`: Getter to view cost.

-#### MarketToken
+##### Market Token
+**(version 0.2):** `MarketToken` is a mintable and burnable ERC20 token.
+The `MarketToken` is tied to a particular `Market` and is created when the `Market` is created.
+Note the contrast with token curated registries, which don't hold a mechanism for minting and burning their associated token.

 As with the `NetworkToken`, the `MarketToken` is denominated in "market wei".
-As with Ethereum, a "market wei" denominates 1/10^18 of a `MarketToken`.
+As with ETH, a "market wei" denominates 1/10^18 of a `MarketToken`.
 Using wei units throughout prevents rounding error propagation and keeps contracts simple.

+##### Minting and Burning Mechanics
+**(version 0.2):**

+Minting happens in one of three ways:
+  - Minting happens when new listings are added to the market.
+These listings have to pass through the validation process and be whitelisted before minting occurs.
+    - `listedReward` is the number of new `MarketTokens` that are created upon whitelisting.
+  - Minting happens when an investor enters the market through calling `Market.invest()`.
+This rate is set by the algorithmic price curve.
+  - Minting happens when the backend reports that a listing has been queried.
+This results in creation of `T_util` new tokens which are awarded to listing owner (which may be the market itself).

+Burning happens in one of two ways:
+  - If a listing is removed from the market, its associated tokens should be burned.
+This happens when the listing owner removes the listing or when a successful challenge forces removal of the listing.
+  - If an investor class token holder divests from the market, their divested tokens are burned.
+The origin of the tokens being burned does not matter.

+##### Voting
+**(version 0.3):**
+Major decisions in the market are made by token holder vote.
+These decisions include which new listings should be added to the `Market`, which challenged listings should be removed, and what changes should be made to the market parameters.

+All votes are made by the "Council."
+The council is a subset of the token-holders in the market who hold a large fraction of the total number of `MarketTokens`.
+A threshold `T_council` will be imposed, and only `MarketToken` holders who hold more than `T_council` units of `MarketToken`will be allowed to vote.
+Market participants who hold more than `T_council` units of `MarketToken` are referred to as council members.
+Non-council members will not be allowed to vote on market actions in this scheme.
+Note that since `MarketToken` is burned and minted dynamically, the council can and will change over time.

+The votes here are *not* stake-weighted.
+All council members have precisely one vote.
+So a council member with `5*T_council` and another council member `1.1*T_council` `MarketTokens` have the same voting power.
+In addition, all council votes at present are cast publicly with no lock-commit-reveal scheme.
+This allows for the implementation of a simple voting mechanism with smaller attack surface.

-#### Listings  [v0.2]
+#### Investor and Owner Class [v0.2]

+The `Market` will have two classes of token holder, investors and data owners.
+Note the contrast with a `Registry` which tracks only listings and challenges, and doesn't track investors.
+A new data structure `mapping` will have to be added that tracks the class of each token holder in the data market.
+In addition, new token holders will have to be entered into this `mapping`.
+Methods that will interact with `mapping`:

+- `Market.invest()` will add a new investor class member (if not already added)
+- `Market.divest()` will check if given member is investor class and remvoe them if so
+- `Market.apply()` will add the given member to the data owner class (A data owner must be listed).
+(This method corresponds to `Registry.apply()`)
+- `Market.exit()` will remove a data owner if they are not present any further listings.
+(This method corresponds to `Registry.exit()`).

+##### Listings
-A market holds a set of `Listings`.
+**(versions 0.2,0.3):** A market holds a set of `Listings`.
 Each listing corresponds to an element of the `Market` which is held off-chain in some (possibly multiple) `Backend` systems.
 Newcomers to the market can call `Market.apply()` to apply to have their listing added to the market.
 A listing consists of an off-chain datapoint (or